 Identifying these automatic thoughts and subconscious beliefs can be a confronting yet rewarding process.
 Once they are identified and brought into your consciousness, you then have the incredible opportunity to re-write your core values and beliefs.
 This life changing work is at the heart of a successful recovery from alcohol addiction.

-Palladium Private has developed a highly effective, carefully balanced holistic BioPsychoSocial program that uses a cognitive approach to examine each individual’s thinking patterns and responses to life stimuli.
+Palladium Private, a private alcohol rehab in Sydney, has developed a highly effective, carefully balanced holistic BioPsychoSocial program that uses a cognitive approach to examine each individual’s thinking patterns and responses to life stimuli.
 Our psychotherapists seek to uncover and modify the subconscious conditioning and thought processes that have developed in relation to each client’s historic and current life situation and events.
 By successfully doing so, this eradicates false beliefs and habitual behaviours that previously operated on autopilot.

 At Palladium Private we teach that the belief system – which is completely unique to each person – acts as the direct platform for our thoughts, actions, responses and behaviours.
 We refer to this process as the mind-body connection.
 It is incredibly powerful.
 Not only do we live according to our belief system, it often goes unexamined or unquestioned throughout our lives.
 Using a holistic BioPsychoSocial approach to uncovering these belief systems in a guided, supportive, safe and focused environment has given so many of our past clients the key to life-long recovery from addiction.